Nivethiha-Thevarasa/Nivethiha-Thevarasa/README.md

 ---

 ## 🌱 About Me
-I am an enthusiastic IT undergraduate passionate about **Web Development, Data Analysis, Machine Learning, Full Stack Development**, and **creating analytics dashboards in Power BI**.
+I am an enthusiastic IT undergraduate passionate about **Data Analysis, Machine Learning**, and **creating analytics dashboards in Power BI**.
 I enjoy building projects, learning new technologies, and solving real-world problems through code.

 - 📫 Reach me at: **nivethihatheva@gmail.com**